-• serving in an advisory role and recommending other external advisors to assist us with the use of our science and technology;

-- overseeing our innovation strategy, including periodic reviews of our research and development (R&D) portfolio and its overall competitiveness, the science and technology underlying major R&D initiatives, the competitive environment, and disruptive technology impacts; - periodically conducting targeted reviews of our patent portfolio and strategy; - advising the Board of Directors on the scientific and R&D aspects of major technology-based transactions and licensing agreements that require Board of Directors approval; - reviewing the Company's overall quality strategy and processes in place to monitor and control product quality; - periodically reviewing results of product quality and quality system assessments by us and external parties; and - reviewing important product quality issues and field actions by us.
+- serving in an advisory role and recommending other external advisors to assist us with the use of our science and technology; - overseeing our innovation strategy, including periodic reviews of our research and development (R&D) portfolio and its overall competitiveness, the science and technology underlying major R&D initiatives, the competitive environment, and disruptive technology impacts; - · periodically conducting targeted reviews of our patent portfolio and strategy; - advising the Board of Directors on the scientific and R&D aspects of major technology-based transactions and licensing agreements that require Board of Directors approval; - reviewing the Company's overall quality strategy and processes in place to monitor and control product quality; - periodically reviewing results of product quality and quality system assessments by us and external parties; and - reviewing important product quality issues and field actions by us.

 The members of our Science and Technology Committee are Drs.
-Botstein and Shapiro and Ms. Ordoñez.
+Botstein, Hunkapiller (until June 2021), Shapiro and Valantine (from July 2021) and Ms. Ordoñez.
 Ms. Ordoñez serves as the chair of our Science and Technology Committee.